- Remote Services

-As of Monday, August 3rd at 5pm, we are no longer accepting PPP Loan applications.
+As of August 3rd we are no longer accepting PPP Loan applications

 The Paycheck Protection Program provides small businesses with funds to pay up to 8 weeks of payroll costs including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.

 Funds are provided in the form of loans that may be forgiven when used for payroll costs, interest on mortgages, rent, and utilities.
 A change in the authorization language now requires that at least 60% of the forgiven amount must have been used for payroll.
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.
 The borrower may now utilize the funds over a longer period of time than the previous legislation allows.
 The borrower may choose to wait up to 24 weeks or December 31 from the date of the loan disbursement to use the funds and ask for “Forgiveness”.

 Must Keep Employees on the Payroll—or Rehire Quickly

 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.